Modern YEAR FOURTEEN (Part 2)

 ———————–Robin Vol. 2 #9

 –REFERENCE: In The Batman Files.
-Bruce listens to audio recordings that the Batcave surveillance system was able to capture while Jean-Paul was in charge.
-Troubled to hear some of Jean-Paul’s hallucinatory ranting and raving, Bruce prints out transcripts of the audio for his crime-files.
+Bruce listens to audio recordings captured by the Batcave surveillance system while Jean-Paul was in charge.
+Troubled to hear some of Jean-Paul’s hallucinatory ranting and raving, Bruce prints out transcripts of the audio for his crime files.

 –REFERENCE: In Batman: Europa #3.
-Batman, reflecting on all that has happened to him in recent months, dreams of a hopeful future where, old, broken, and retired from crime-fighting, he eventually retires to Paris, France.
+Batman, reflecting on all that has happened to him in recent months, dreams of a hopeful future in which—old, broken, and retired from crime-fighting—he eventually settles in Paris, France.
 (Obviously, this will never happen.)

-–NOTE: In Huntress Vol. 2 #1-4.
-Batman isn’t a part of this arc, but he surely would be aware of it, especially since he pretty much hates Huntress’ guts.
+–REFERENCE: In Huntress Vol. 2 #1-4.
+Batman isn’t a part of this arc, but he would surely be aware of it, especially since he pretty much hates Huntress’ guts.
 Huntress and GCPD Sergeant Detective Dan Holtz go after Tony Bressi, who retaliates by putting a hit out on Huntress.
 In the end, super-villain Redzone winds up killing Holtz and Bressi before being defeated by Huntress.

 ZERO HOUR: CRISIS IN TIME